maralmd78/SegwayTrajectoryControl/README.md

 # SegwayTrajectoryControl
-Design a Segway Trajectory Controller Based on PID - Linear Control Course Project
+Design a Segway Trajectory Controller for Speed and Position Based on PID - Linear Control Course Project